EQI Home | Emotional Intelligence

 Jaen, Peru

-An example from Australia
+An Example from Australia

 Once I was in Australia and about six counseling students wanted to help me with online counseling for suicidal teenagers.
 So I had a meeting the next night to tell them how I did it.
 Only two of them came.
 They said the others had to study.
 The two who came said they couldn't stay long either.
 Then I asked them a question.
 I asked them what their professor, (their counseling professor - someone who is supposedly interested in teaching them to be good future counselors and teaching them to help people) would say if they told her that they didn't finish their paper or study for the test because they had been up late listening to a suicidal teenager.